-"within any Local Board limits" to the end of the definition Definition of "Chairman graph to be numbered accordingly.
+The words "Provided that" to the end of the definition to be omitted.

-The following to be substituted :
+The following section to be substituted:

-- Within the administrative limits of any District Council, the District Council. - The words "Provided that" to the end of the definition to be omitted. - The following section to be substituted : 3.
-This Ordinance shall apply- - (a) Within the administrative limits of any Municipal or Urban District Council; - (b) Within any "urban area" (as defined by "The Local Government Ordinance, No. of 1919") situated within the administrative limits of a General or Rural District Council; - (c) Within any other limits within which it shall have been declared to be in force by resolution of any General or Rural District Council approved by the Local Government Board.
+3. This Ordinance shall apply-(a) Within the administrative limits of any Municipal or Urban District Council;

+(b) Within any "urban area" (as defined by "The Local Government Ordinance, No. of 1919") situated within the administrative limits of a General or Rural District Council;

+(c) Within any other limits within which it shall have been declared to be in force by resolution of any General or Rural District Council approved by the Local Government Board.

--The Riot Damages Ordinance, No. 23 of 1915.
-18.-
+-The Riot Damages Ordinance, No. 28 of 1915.

-Section 2(b)
+Section 2 (b)